ehang-io/nps/README.md

 ## Feature

 - Comprehensive protocol support, compatible with almost all commonly used protocols, such as tcp, udp, http(s), socks5, p2p, http proxy ...
-- Full platform compatibility (linux, windows, macos, Qunhui, etc.), support installation as a system service simply.
+- Full platform compatibility (linux, windows, macos, Synology, etc.), support installation as a system service simply.
 - Comprehensive control, both client and server control are allowed.
 - Https integration, support to convert backend proxy and web services to https, and support multiple certificates.
 - Just simple configuration on web ui can complete most requirements.